 What’s the past tense of “beat”?

-You might see or hear “beated” in error, but in standard English, always use beat as the simple past and past participle form.
+You might see or hear “beated” in error, but in standard English, stick to beat as the simple past.
+The past participle form is beaten.

 Forms of the verb “beat”